yabinmeng/pulsar-rt-ml-processing/cep/java/flink-pulsar/README.md

  at [Source: UNKNOWN; line: 1, column: 2]
 ```

 **TBD**, at the moment, when running the `SELECT` statement against the above table `eshopInputFlink`, it keeps showing Avro deserialization problem like below.
-This is a blockign issue and need to be further investigated.
+This is a blockign issue and need to be further investigated (see [StackOverflow question](https://stackoverflow.com/questions/76772974/flink-sql-connector-for-pulsar-deserialization-issue-with-avro-schema))
 ```
 [ERROR] Could not execute SQL statement.
 Reason: java.lang.ArrayIndexOutOfBoundsException: Index xxx out of bounds for length 2